C0smic01/c0smic01.github.io/_posts/2024-10-02-A-Fresh-Start-With-Git.md

 - `git pull --rebase`: fetch the changes from the remote repository and rebase the current branch on top of the fetched changes.
 However, when using rebase-related commands, it is important to note that it rewrites the commit history, which can cause problems when trying to push the changes to a remote repository.

-## `git push -f` vs `git push --force-with-lease`
+## `git push -f` vs `git push --force-with-lease` vs `git push`
 - `git push -f`: force push the changes to the remote repository.
 It will overwrite the remote branch with the local branch. (not recommended)
-- `git push --force-with-lease`: force push the changes to the remote repository, but it will only succeed if the remote branch is in the same state as the local branch.
+- `git push --force-with-lease`: force push the changes to the remote repository, but it will only succeed if the base commit in remote repo where my commit diverted from is not changed.
 It is a safer alternative to `git push -f`.
+- `git push`: push the changes to the remote repository.
+It will fail if the remote branch has changes that are not in the local branch.

 ## `git rebase -i <commit checksum>`
 Interactive rebase allows you to modify the commit history by squashing, reordering, or editing commits before pushing them to the remote repository.
 (In my humble opinion, this is really handy).